 The facility consists of two classrooms, a “big muscle” room, and a spacious fenced outdoor playground where children are given the opportunity to explore, play, and learn.
 The playground features climbing equipment, swings, sandbox, and a sidewalk area for tricycles.
 If the weather prohibits outdoor play, the children are taken to the muscle room for a chance to use their gross muscles through climbing and play.

 The Cooperative employs two teachers.
 The teachers are required to stay up-to-date on early childhood education by independent study and attending workshops, study groups, and conferences a minimum of 8 hours each year.
 They believe in presenting a well-rounded, developmentally appropriate program for their students under the guidelines of ICPC and PCPI.

-Speedway Co-op has been located in John Knox Presbyterian Church since its inception over forty years ago by a determined group of mothers.
+Speedway Co-op has been located in John Knox Presbyterian Church since its inception over fifty years ago by a determined group of mothers.
 Since the preschool’s beginning, it has been staffed by dedicated, caring teachers who have the best interests of their students in mind as they plan their curricula.